Skip to main content

 WantedBy=multi-user.target

-• Make sure to replace /path/to/your/docker-compose/directory with the actual path to the docker-compose.yml file, specifying only the directory, not the filename.
+• Replace /path/to/your/docker-compose/directory with the actual path to the docker-compose.yml file (only the path, not the filename).

-• Make sure your Docker path is correct, you can use which docker to confirm.
+• Ensure the Docker path is correct by using which docker to confirm.

-• We're using the new docker compose commands instead of docker-compose.
+• This setup uses the new docker compose command instead of docker-compose.

-Tell systemd to reload the new service configuration:
+Let systemd know about the new service configuration:

 sudo systemctl daemon-reload